Lurker00/PhoneBook/README.md

 Firmware forwards keyboard events not transparent way:
 * some keycodes are handled directly (volume and brightness control)
 * some key combinations may produce macro sequences (gaming mode)
 * some keys are not handled (?) and, as such, are not passed to BT.
-For instance, "Win" key produces no effect.
+For instance, <kbd>Windows</kbd> key produces no effect.

 ### Windows